Ten Mile Road Race: History

 In 1970, the event took on a higher profile as it became the National 10 Mile Championship won by Robert Moore.
 In 1973 Thunder Bay`s Bill Britten ran the 10 mile in 49:13 while living and training in the city of Thunder Bay.
 In 1975 Jim Trapp also a native of Thunder Bay came back to Thunder Bay after attending Northern Arizona University and ran in a winning time of 49:04.
 Bill Britton came 2nd in 1975 in a time of 49:26.
 In 1978 the 10 mile race committee added a second race, the Canadian 20 Kilometre Championship.
 This race started before the 10 mile.
 Bill Britten won in 63:47, Jim Fethers was second in 66:04 and Gary Young placed third in 67:24.
 Only one woman ran the 20 km. race, Marilyn Fraser ran 93:23.
-Unfortuntely most runners in Thunder Bay raced the 10 mile, and the 20 km. race was a big disappointment to the 10 mile road race committee.
+Unfortunately most runners in Thunder Bay raced the 10 mile, and the 20 km. race was a big disappointment to the 10 mile road race committee.
 Since the 1978 race all 10 mile race committees and race directors up to 2016 have failed to recognize the Canadian 20 kilometre event on the Thunder Bay Fire Fighters 10 mile web site.
 In the 1970s many of the country's top runners traveled to Thunder Bay and provided some of the fastest and most competitive racing the event has ever seen.
 Some of these runners were Dan Shaughnessy, Brian Armstrong, Robert Moore, and Jerome Drayton (a past winner of Boston Marathon).

 The nature of the race gradually began to expand, from a highly competitive elite event to one encompassing runners of all ability levels.
 This took place with the beginning of the running boom in the 1970s.
 Up until this time, the largest number of participants was about 80.
 Into the 1980s, the numbers of participants increased to 300 or so runners taking on the 10 mile distance.

 In 1989 Lakehead University sponsored the race with the help of Branch 6 of the Royal Canadian Legion and other supporters.
 They continued their sponsorship for the next five years.
 Bell Canada came on board in 1992 and 1993.
 The torch was then passed to Shoppers Drug Mart who contributed financial and volunteer support for the next 10 years.
 In 2004, the 71st running of the 10 Mile Road Race welcomed the Thunder Bay Professional Firefighters Association as the next title sponsor.
 In 2009, Half Way Motors stepped forward to become a presenting sponsor with the Firefighters continuing as the title sponsors.